- Basic Research

 Principal Investigators who want to make changes that deviate from the proposal originally approved by the Sponsor should refer to the specific terms of the award.
-In some cases, "internal" prior approval by Research Funding Services (RFS) is sufficient, yet others may require the prior approval of the Sponsor as well.
+In some cases, "internal" prior approval by the Office of Sponsored Programs (OSP) is sufficient, yet others may require the prior approval of the Sponsor as well.
 However, all budget related requests must be on a Budget Revision Prior Approval (BRPA) form.

 Most sponsors require that they be informed of any significant changes.
 For Public Health Service grants, the following are usually considered a significant change and require the prior approval of the sponsor:

 When the prior approval of the sponsor is required, the request should be made in writing to the sponsor and countersigned by OSP in advance of the change.
 Requests for retroactive approval should be avoided.

 Changes such as No-Cost Extensions should be requested via the No-Cost Extension Request (NCE) form PRIOR to the expiration of the project with an explanation for the delay in research progress.
 Please contact OSP if you have specific questions.